Interurban multiple unit

 The Interurban multiple units (IMU) are a class of electric multiple units manufactured by Walkers Limited/Downer EDI Rail, Maryborough for Queensland Rail's Citytrain division between 1996 and 2011.
-The IMU is divided into in three subclasses, units 101-110 as the 100 series, units 121-124 as the 120 series, and units 161-188, as the 160 series.
+The IMU is divided into three subclasses, units 101-110 as the 100 series, units 121-124 as the 120 series, and units 161-188, as the 160 series.

 Design

 The Interurban Multiple Units are a long-distance optimised version of the Suburban Multiple Units.
 Internally, the IMUs differ from the SMUs, being fitted with larger seats, luggage racks and mobility-access toilets.
 Like most trains in the Citytrain fleet, two three-car IMUs can be coupled to form one six-car unit.

 History

 100 series

 To provide rolling stock for the new Gold Coast line to Helensvale, in 1993 a contract for four 100 class units was awarded to Walkers Limited, Maryborough.
 The 100 were manufactured by Walkers Limited, Maryborough in partnership with ABB.
 The first four IMU100s, 101 to 104 entered service in 1996 before the opening of the new line.
 As these were never going to be adequate to operate all services on the line, in July 1995 a further six were ordered.
 They were delivered in 1997.
 They feature luggage racks, disabled access toilets, and high-backed cloth seating.
-IMU 105 still retains the green ocean themed seating moquette, which has been replaced in all other units.
-The only other train this design can be seen on is the ICE.